top of page

 MG was born and raised in Texas but has been improved by moving to the Bay Area.
 After a career in the business world, she now leads memoir writing classes for Litquake, the Community Living Campaign, and SF Rec & Parks.
 Her poems and short stories have been published in Sparkle & Blink, Persimmon Tree, and on the SF Library’s Poem of the Day.

 Michelle is an instructor, editor, copywriter, and writing coach who loves to work with both fiction and nonfiction.
 Her work has appeared in The Berkeley Fiction Review, 580 Split, Into the Void, The Cutaway and many others.
-Michelle holds an MFA in English & Creative Writing from Mills College and specializes in transforming nonfiction books into scripts for online courses.
+Michelle holds an MFA in English & Creative Writing from Mills College.
+Her novella, Sexy Life, Hello, was published in 2025.

 Melissa Cistaro